The Inward Investment and International Taxation Review: Mexico

 ii State aid

-Depending on the sector or activity, some federal or local donations, grants or subsidies may be available, although the new tax reform has in some cases limited state aid amounts.
+Depending on the sector or activity, some federal or local donations, grants or subsidies may be available, although the state aid amounts have been limited in the past years.

 Withholding and taxation of non-local source income streams